noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 And since we are working with "clean" image data, we want to keep every pixel on the same scale, so for convenience reasons we skip the standardizing here.

 \example{
 For the sake of completeness we demonstrate how the built-in `Standardizer` of `MLJ` can be applied.
-But unfortunately it scales each of the $784$ columns separately which we definately do not want in our case.
+But unfortunately, it scales each of the $784$ columns separately which we definitely do not want in our case.
 ```julia
 # Instantiating the model
 standardizer_model = Standardizer()